learning-layers/LayersBox/README.md

 # Installation
 1. Clone the repository
-2. run `python2 setup.py --user` to install the layersbox command for your current user
+2. run `python setup.py --user` to install the layersbox command for your current user

 # Usage
 * run `layersbox init` to turn a directory into a LayersBox